rajanimanandhar/nrcs_docs/docs/userstories-acceptanceCriteria.md

 ### 7. Blood Issue / Hospital Transfer
 #### User Story
-As a satff member, I want to issue blood to hospitals or patients so that blood movement can be tracked.
+As a staff member, I want to issue blood to hospitals or patients so that blood movement can be tracked.

 #### Acceptance Criteria
 - Once issued, stock quantity must decrease automatically.